 Guilty as charged, I’m in the burbs again in Teddington which is also known as the arse-end of no-town for any London dining fan.
-But look, to be an enthusiast you have to go where the food is, no matter what part of the country or world for that matter.
-Specifically, I’m here for the dim sum, which you’d probably associate Chinatown for, which makes this spot quite unusual, particularly as it’s in Teddington, a nice part of town in Surry.
+But look, to be an enthusiast you have to go where the food is no matter what part of the country or world for that matter.
+Specifically, I’m here for the dim sum which you’d probably associate Chinatown for, which makes this spot quite unusual, particularly as it’s in Teddington, a nice part of town in Surry.
 A friend and dim sum devotee recommended that I come.
 I’ve now become a regular.
-On the inside, every edge seems to be finished in black marble, Chinese ornaments, white table clothes and of course a token fish tank.
-Even the chairs are draped with gold coloured covers, from top to bottom.
-Quite pointless, but it looks nice.
+On the inside, every edge seems to be finished in black marble, Chinese ornaments, starchy white table clothes and of course a token fish tank.
+Even the chairs are draped with gold coloured covers, from top to bottom – quite pointless, but it looks nice.
 For the purposes of geeking out on this post, I’ll give you a comparative view on 3 of my visits.

 Dec 2011 visit

 Kai larn stir fried with garlic.
 Tender, bitter and sweet.
 You need these encouraging greens to balance out the rich dim sum.

 Vietnamese spring rolls.
 They are some of the best I’ve had, crisp, piping hot and comes with prawn, pork and wood ear mushrooms, all minced together and allowed to mingle to create a drool-worthy filling.

 Har Gau.
 Four beautiful little har gua, translucent skin and well seasoned hunks of prawn.
 Simple yet effective, a classic done well here.

 Chiu Chow Fun Gor.
 Elastic skins filled with a filling that hits you with salty, sweet and savoury flavours.
 There’s palate coating white pepper, radish, carrots, dried shrimps, minced pork, chopped chives and a whisper of 5 spice.
 They are my favourite!

 Prawn and Chive dumplings – translucent skins wrapped around filling that packs a flavour punch.
 There fresh and moreish.

 Prawn cheung fun – silken pastry, juicy and pert prawns left to swim in umami soy.